cs50/docs/_pages/web/2020/x/projects/1/project1.md

    ```
    Otherwise, using [Git](https://git-scm.com/downloads), push your work to `https://github.com/me50/USERNAME.git`, where `USERNAME` is your GitHub username, on a branch called `web50/projects/2020/x/1`.
 1. [Record a 1- to 5-minute screencast](https://www.howtogeek.com/205742/how-to-record-your-windows-mac-linux-android-or-ios-screen/) in which you demonstrate your app's functionality and/or walk viewers through your code.
 [Upload that video to YouTube](https://www.youtube.com/upload) (as unlisted or public, but not private) or somewhere else.
+  * To aid in the staff's review, in your video's description on YouTube, you should timestamp where each of the following occurs:
+    * Search (showing multiple results)
+    * Individual book page showing leaving a review
+    * API page
 1. [Submit this form](https://forms.cs50.io/98070e3e-0545-4b1d-aaed-ce2d3eedbcf0).

 You can then go to [https://cs50.me/cs50w](https://cs50.me/cs50w) to view your progress!